A workshop for parents and caregivers

 - Your Personality and How it Affects Theirs

 Ideal for parents, caregivers and others who are familiar with the basics of Positive Discipline either through a presentation, class or book and would like more specific guidance to implement positive changes to solve challenges.
 Through the lens of Positive Discipline, challenges and misbehaviors are related to the need for belonging and significance.
-Once coaching participants better understand how to implement the concepts in real life, they can apply that knowledge to other benefit other relationships and continue to improve their family dynamics independently.
+After coaching participants better understand how to implement the concepts in real life, they can apply that knowledge to benefit other relationships and continue to improve their family dynamics independently.

 1. Introductions and identification of challenges and goals